ror-community/ror-site/content/integrations/_index.md

 See ROR IDs in the wild!
 A number of systems have integrated or are working on integrating with ROR to collect and display clean and consistent affiliation data.
 A partial list of current and pending early adopters follows below, with links to more information about their implementations (if available).
 Contact <info@ror.org> to add other examples to the list.

 ROR has open data and infrastructure to facilitate integrations.
-Check out the ROR Github and public data dump and get in touch if you have questions or need assistance.
+Check out the ROR [Github site](https://github.com/ror-community/) and [public data dumps](https://figshare.com/collections/ROR_Data/4596503 ) and get in touch if you have questions or need assistance.

 -   Altum